John 6:66 “From that time many of His disciples went back and walked with Him no more. Then Jesus said to the twelve, “Do you also want to go away?”

-How many people live for only the present?
+There are so many people who live only for the present.

-There are reasons why very successful people wrestle with substance abuse, fear, depression, or even suicide; They have typically placed all their chips on one number….worldly gain.
+There are reasons why very successful people wrestle with substance abuse, fear, depression, or even suicide; they have typically placed all their chips on one hope….worldly gain.

-Peter is responding to Jesus’ inquiry in complete honesty, “Where will we go?”
+Peter was responding to Jesus’ inquiry in complete honesty, “Where will we go?”

-Even though Peter was a fisherman and always had his trade he could fall back on, he recognized early on, that option was off the table.
+Peter was a fisherman and even though he still had his trade he could fall back on, he recognized early on that option was off the table.
 He had met Jesus, heard Him teach, saw the miracles, and he knew, there was no other way.

 What back-up plan have you kept hidden away?

-To follow Christ requires a complete abandonment to your old life.
-I mentioned in the post, “Being Seed”, the necessity of dying to ourselves that we might live again.
-Peter had done just that, he recognized his old life is history, what happened from that point on was to only be found in Christ.
+To follow Christ requires complete abandonment to any notion of your old life.
+The necessity to die to ourselves is so that we might live again.
+Peter had done just that, he recognized his old life is history, whatever happened from that point on was going to happen in Christ.

-Jesus’ teaching to His disciples was a difficult concept to grasp and even though they didn’t understand at the time it’s meaning, they trusted in the Lord enough to press on.
+Jesus’ teaching was difficult to grasp, especially for new disciples and even though they didn’t understand at the time it’s meaning, they trusted in the Lord enough to press on.

-There will be times we simply don’t understand what God is doing or saying in our lives.
-The prospect may seem scary as to what your hearing, it’s at that point you have a decision to make…will I run or will I stay?
+There will be times we just don’t understand what God is doing or saying in our lives.
+The prospect of walking in blindness may seem scary but it’s at that point you have a decision to make…will you run or will you stay?